 The amount you’re able to get also varies depending on factors like your business and credit history.
 When securing a loan to buy a business, the company’s profitability and financial history will also play a role.
 The lender will want to know that you’ll easily be able to pay back the loan with your earnings.

 What kinds of businesses can you buy with SBA loans?

 The SBA can help you secure a loan to buy a business in a wide array of industries and niches.
 The main qualifications are that the business must be for-profit and have an established history of at least two to five years.
 It should also qualify as a small business under the SBA’s guidelines.

 Other factors like your access to capital and credit history may impact your personal eligibility.
 And the business’s income and need for a loan may also factor in.
 But the actual industry or type of business should not affect your ability to get a loan, outside of its impact on potential profitability.

 How do you start a business with no money?

-No matter what method of financing you choose, it may be beneficial to start a business that doesn’t require much startup capital.
+Lastly, no matter what method of financing you choose, it may be beneficial to start a business that doesn’t require much startup capital.
 For example, an online business without a physical location is going to require less upfront investment.
-So even if you do need a loan to cover equipment or supplies, it should be easier to obtain the full amount.
+So, even if you do need a loan to cover equipment or supplies, it should be easier to obtain the full amount.

 More in: Buying or Selling a Business